ChrisGuzak/IdlPlayground/README.md

 ## Acknowledgements

-For rina and others who asked me to share what I know.
+For Marina and others who asked me to share what I know.